Literature Review - The Little Book of Thunks; (Part 1) Philosophy for Children and for Everyone Else

 'a beguilingly simple-looking question about everyday things that stop you in your tracks and helps you start looking at the world in a whole new light.'

 I do have one question of my own - why 'thunk'?
 What's wrong with the phrase 'simple philosophical question'?
-Is that just too long winded for modern society?
-Maybe so.
-Maybe I'm just getting old!
+Perhaps that is not catchy enough.
+Maybe it is just too long winded for modern society?
 But whatever one makes of the word, the 'thunk' or 'simple philosophical question' is a great educational and developmental tool for all the many reasons which will be explained in the next section.

 What Does the Book Include?